 The AMF initiates the procedure by sending a MULTICAST SESSION UPDATE REQUEST message to the NG-RAN node.

-Upon receipt of the MULTICAST SESSION UPDATE REQUEST message, the NG-RAN node shall update the QoS profile and/or MBS Service Area for the multicast service and send the MULTICAST SESSION UPDATE RESPONSE message to the AMF.
+Upon receipt of the MULTICAST SESSION UPDATE REQUEST message, the NG-RAN node shall, if requested, update the MBS QoS profile and/or MBS Service Area for the multicast service and send the MULTICAST SESSION UPDATE RESPONSE message to the AMF.

 For location dependent multicast session, the AMF shall include the MBS Area Session ID IE in the MULTICAST SESSION UPDATE REQUEST message, and the NG-RAN node shall provide the same value of the MBS Area Session ID IE in the MULTICAST SESSION UPDATE RESPONSE message.